VGV is now the sole valuation authority to conduct annual valuations of all land in Victoria for rating and taxing purposes.

 The Valuer-General provides certified valuation data from the Valuation Record to other rating authorities, including the State Revenue Office and water authorities, who use it to levy ad valorem charges.

-The following table sets out the 2016 revaluation outcomes (Excel, 41.4 KB)
+This table sets out the 2016 revaluation outcomes (Excel, 41.4 KB)

-The following table sets out the 2014 revaluation outcomes (Excel, 43.0 KB)
+This table sets out the 2014 revaluation outcomes (Excel, 43.0 KB)